britram/pins/draft-trammell-inip-pins.md

 Internet, and leads to a tree-structured namespace, where each Delegation is itself identified with a Subject at a given level in the namespace.

-In the DNS protocol, this federation of authority is implemented using the NS RRTYPE, redirecting queries to subordinate authorities recursively to the final authority.
+In the DNS protocol, this federation of authority is implemented through delegation using the NS RRTYPE, redirecting queries to subordinate authorities recursively to the final authority.
+When DNSSEC is used, the DS RRTYPE is used to verify this delegation.

-### Unity of Authority
+### Uniqueness of Authority

 For a given Subject, there is a single Authority that has the right to determine the Associations and/or Delegations for that subject.
 The unitary